kero99/mftmactime/README.md

 # Description
-This is an MFT parser that allows direct extraction in filesystem timeline format (mactime).
+This is an MFT and USN parser that allows direct extraction in filesystem timeline format (mactime).
 It uses Omer BenAmram's (https://github.com/omerbenamram/mft) great MFT rust parsing libraries, which allows a great speed and efficiency in the process.
-Additionally, the integration with the USN Journal parser allows to have in the same timeline the combined MFT and USN data.
+The integration with the USN Journal parser allows to have in the same timeline the combined MFT and USN data.
+You can use as input files either individual files derived from a triage or a forensic image in RAW format or a mixture of both modes.
+In case the input is RAW the artifacts will be dumped in a selected directory.

 # Requirement
-pip install mft argparse tqdm pytz
+pip install mft argparse tqdm pytz pytsk3

 # Use
-usage: mftmactime.py [-h] -f FILE -o OUTPUT [-m DRIVE] [-n] [-tz TIMEZONE] [-r RESIDENT] [-u USN]
+usage: mftmactime.py [-h] -f FILE -o OUTPUT [-m DRIVE] [-n] [-tz TIMEZONE] [-r RESIDENT] [-u USN] [-d DUMP]

 # Example
 mftmactime.py -f /mnt/comp001/\\$MFT -o comp001_fstl.csv -n